The bladder is an organ that stores urine. In the case of dogs, it is located within the dog’s abdomen in the area between the rear legs.

 Diagnosis is by a urinalysis to check for bacteria, white blood cells and red blood cells in the urine.

-X-rays may be taken in order to rule out the possibility of bladder stones.
+The vet may also take X-rays in order to rule out the possibility of bladder stones.

-Conventional treatment of canine bladder infections is the use of oral antibiotics for two to three weeks.
-After that, another urinalysis will be done to ensure that the infection has been eliminated.
+Conventional treatment of canine bladder infections is the use of oral antibiotics for one to two weeks.
+After that, the vet will do another urinalysis to ensure that the infection has been eliminated.

 Prevention of Bladder Infection Using Supplements